Northeast Police Radio Encryption: A Regional Transparency Crisis

 NYC Local Law 46: The Landmark Victory

-After NYPD's $390 million encryption project blocked 92 years of public access, New York City Council passed Local Law 46—requiring press access to encrypted communications.
-This represents the most significant transparency victory in the encryption era.
+After NYPD's $390 million encryption project ended 92 years of public scanner access, New York City Council passed Local Law 46, which requires NYPD to provide press access to encrypted communications.
+It took effect in January 2026.

 - Coalition of journalism organizations, civil liberties groups, and community advocates